sutibn/shroom-id/README.md

-<h1 align="center">shroomID: Mushroom Finder</h1>
+<h1 align="center">ShroomID</h1>

 <p align="center">
     <img src='./img/preview.png?'>
     <img src='./img/mockup.png?'>
 </p>

-## Problem statement
+## Challenge
-When forgaging for wild mushrooms, it can be difficult to accurately predict whether or not a species of mushroom is safe for human consumption.
-To address this, we use machine learning to develop a classification model that is capable of automatically distinguishing edible mushrooms from poisonous mushrooms.
+Foraging for wild mushrooms is a high-stakes task where the line between a safe find and a toxic one is often razor-thin.
+Even for experienced foragers, identifying species accurately is difficult.
+To help mitigate this risk, we’ve developed a machine learning classifier designed to automatically distinguish between edible and poisonous mushrooms with high precision.

-## Solution approach
+## Approach
-The purpose of developing this model is to help automate the identification of poisonous mushrooms and reduce the risk of misclassification and potential harm.
-Using attributes such as cap shape, gill size, odor, etc., a reliable model can be built.
-From the UCI Machine Learning repository, the [mushroom](https://archive.ics.uci.edu/dataset/73/mushroom) dataset contains a sufficient number of features to train and validate this model effectively.
-Within it, we utilize the physical characteristics provided from the mushroom samples to analyze any relationships between fruiting body features and human toxicity/edibility.
+The goal is to provide a reliable safety layer through automation, reducing the chances of a dangerous misidentification.
+We utilized the UCI "[Mushroom](https://archive.ics.uci.edu/dataset/73/mushroom)" dataset, which provides a rich collection of physical traits—such as cap shape, gill size, and odor—across thousands of samples.
+By analyzing these fruiting body characteristics, our model learns to identify the subtle patterns that correlate with toxicity, turning raw physical data into a dependable classification tool.

-## Launching the app
+## Usage
 ```
 pip install streamlit
 streamlit run app.py
 ```

-## File structure
-    .
-    ├── app
-    │   └── model
-    ├── data
-    └── img